ueberdosis/hocuspocus/docs/server/cloud.md

 ##### Authentication

 Authentication is done using JWT.
 You can see your secret in the admin interface and use it to generate tokens for your clients.
-Note that we are not supporting per-document authentication yet, so we recommend choosing a non-guessable documentName (e.g. using uuidv4() or any random string)
+If you want to generate a JWT and add some attributes for testing, you can use http://jwtbuilder.jamiekurtz.com/ .
+You can leave all fields default, just replace the "key" with the secret from your settings.

 In Node.js, you can generate a JWT like this: